fhightower/fhightower.github.io/content/posts/pubsub-notes.md

 - Good soln. for buffering changes for lightly-coupled architectures
   - P/S decouples publishers and subscribers
 - HIPPA compliant
-- Stores data for 7 days
+- Stores data for up to 7 days
 - Has topics and subscriptions
   - Data is published to a topic
   - Subscriptions dictate who recieves content for which topics